Play to listen

 There are traditions that were passed on to you from your family.
 And there are those that you create and pass down to your children and grandchildren.
 They vary greatly.
 There are as many traditions as there are families.
 Those most treasured are the ones rich with meaning and significance.

 A child’s wonder is a fantastic thing to cultivate.
-That awe plants the most amazing seeds for faith to grow.
+That awe plants seeds for faith to grow.
 And the miraculous signs and wonders of God recorded in the birth narrative are definitely awe-inspiring!

 So, as you feed your family during the holidays, feed their hearts and minds with the Word.
 (It’s ok if it’s in bite-sized pieces.)

-And, just as the family of Jesus went on pilgrimage to His birth together, you can take your family on pilgrimage to the Christ this Christmas—with prepared hearts.
+And, just as the family of Jesus went on pilgrimage for His birth, you can take your family on pilgrimage to the Christ this Christmas—with prepared hearts.